DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 sides changes the results as both `1'bX ==?
 1'b0` and `1'bX ==?
 1'b1` result in
 `1'bX`.
-Where wildcard (in)equality operations are used with module parameters, it is not possible for a child module's author to known if any Xs are intentional or accidental.
+Where wildcard (in)equality operations are used with module parameters, it is not possible for a child module's author to know if any Xs are intentional or accidental.
-It is recommended that instead of using a wildcard equality operation with Xs or Zs to mask out certain bits, authors should use the more conventional style of masking with bitwise negation, AND, OR, etc. operations.
+Instead of using a wildcard equality operation with Xs or Zs to mask out certain bits, it is recommended that more general masking is used, i.e. bitwise negation, AND, OR, etc. operations.

 Conclusion